Iranian protests against compulsory hijab: 15 February

-On 15 February 2019, the morality police attempted to arrest two girls for improper hijab in the Narmak area of Tehran and were met with resistance from bystanders.
-A group of people gathered around the van, breaking the windows, tearing the door off, and freeing the two girls inside.
-A video from the incident shows police firing shots into the air to disperse the crowd.
-Tehran police later confirmed the incident.
+On 15 February 2019, the morality police attempted to arrest two girls for improper hijab in the Narmak area of Tehran and was met with resistance from bystanders.
+A group of people gathered around the Police van to vandalize it and managed to free the two girls held captive inside.
+A video from the incident shows police firing shots into air to disperse the crowd, which was later confirmed by the Tehran police.

 March 2019

 7 March

-On 7 March 2019, two women were arrested in Kangavar after they protested the compulsory hijab by walking the streets of the city without their hijab on.
+On 7 March 2019, two women were arrested in Kangavar in protest by walking the streets of the city without their hijab on.

 8 March

-On International Women's Day (8 March), groups of women in Tehran appeared unveiled and protested the oppression of women.
-A video showed two unveiled women holding a red sign, which read "International Women's Day is a promise of a just world for all of humanity", on a Valiasr Street.
+On International Women's Day (8 March), groups of women in Tehran appeared unveiled to protest against the oppression of women.
+A video showed two unveiled women holding a red sign, which read "International Women's Day is a promise of a just world for all of humanity", on Valiasr Street.
 Another video showed a group of unveiled women on a Tehran Metro car handing out flowers to passengers.